Model Predictive Robustness of Signal Temporal Logic Predicates: Gaussian Process Regression

+Tab.~\ref{tab:predicates} summarizes the properties of the model-free and \RobName robustness. {The model-free robustness is denoted as ${\rho}^{\mathtt{MF}}$ and defined in \cite{ruleSTL}.} It shows that all desired properties listed in Sec.~\ref{subsec:prob_form} are fulfilled by the model predictive robustness.

+\begin{theorem} {The model predictive robustness, as defined by (\ref{eq:mb-robustness}), inherently satisfies Props. \ref{prop:soundness} and \ref{prop:Monotonicity} and substantiates Prop. \ref{prop:smoothness} when combined with GP regression.} \end{theorem} \begin{IEEEproof} The monotonicity and soundness of the model predictive robustness hold by definition.
+The smoothness of the robustness is fulfilled using the GP regression.
 A GP is fully specified by its mean and covariance (aka kernel) function.
 The mean is typically assumed to be zero in practice and we choose a squared-exponential kernel function, which is built on the assumption that feature variables close to each other (in terms of squared Euclidean distance) have similar robustnesses.
-The covariance between any two function values $\mathbf{z}_i$ and ${\mathbf{z}}_{i'}$, $i, i'\in\{1,\dots,n_p\}$, is then given by \cite[(6)]{berkenkamp2015safe}:
+The covariance between any two input values ${z}_i$ and ${{z}}_{i'}$, $i, i'\in\{1,\dots,n_p\}$, is then given by \cite[(6)]{berkenkamp2015safe}: